chorankates/1863BFAF/README.md

 ```

-and when trying to test it with `wget http://localhost:4567/api/baz`, were seeing unexpected results to seemingly innocuous HTTP requests..
+and when trying to test it with `wget --post-data 'fizz=buzz' http://localhost:4567/api/baz`, were seeing unexpected results to seemingly innocuous HTTP requests..

+wget -O- --post-data='{"some data to post..."}' --header=Content-Type:application/json "http://www.example.com:9000/json"

-so we tried `curl http://localhost:4567/api/baz`, didn't have the same problem, and kept moving forward with the POC.
+so we tried `curl -d fizz=buzz -X POST http://localhost:4567/api/baz`, didn't have the same problem, and kept moving forward with the POC.

 but something was wrong - and for ~once, it wasn't our code.